HoloArchivists/fc2-live-dl/README.md

                         finished.
   -k, --keep-intermediates
                         Keep the raw .ts recordings after it has been remuxed.
+  -x, --extract-audio   Generate an audio-only copy of the stream.
   --cookies COOKIES     Path to a cookies file.
   --write-chat          Save live chat into a json file.
   --write-info-json     Dump output stream information into a json file.